|

 G

 Michael Geddes was a Doctor of Laws and Chancellor of the Church of Sarum.
+Free Online Books:

 An 1709 Edition.
 Viz.: I. The History of the Expulsion of the Moriscoes, or Mahometans of the Moorish Race, out of Spain, in the Reign of Philip III.
 II.
 The History of the Wars of the Commons of Castile, in the Beginning of the Reign of the Emperor Charles V. III.
 A View of the Spanish Cortes, or Parliament.
 IV.
 An Account of the Manuscripts and Reliques found in the Mountains of Granada, 1588.
 V. A View of the Inquisition of Portugal; with a List of the Prisoners which came out of the Inquisition of Lisbon, in an Act of the Faith, celebrated Anno 1682.
 And Another in 1707.
 VI.
 A Narrative of the Proceedings of the Inquisition in Lisbon, with a Person now living in London, during his Imprisonment there.
 VII.
 A Spanish Protestant Martyrology.
+"About the year 1440, great numbers of people were, at the instigation of the Inquisitors, driven by the King's musqueteers out of the Highlands of Duringo in Biscay, to Valedolid and Domingo de Calcada, who were burnt alive at those places for refusing to abjure divers doctrines which are condemned as Heretical by the Roman Church.

 We are not told what the doctrines were (that) such multitudes of people were thus put to death for professing; but it is more than probable, that they were the same with those of the Vaudois among the Alps; the primitive faith having, until about this time, been preserved entire in some mountainous and almost inaccessible countries by reason of their having never been before haunted by any Popish Friars or Inquisitors to corrupt it, or to punish its steadfast professors with death."

 Janet Gordon also authored "Champions of the Reformation."
+Free Online Books:

-ONLINE BOOK: The Spanish Inquistion: It's Heroes and Martyrs by Janet Gordon The Spanish Inquistion: It's Heroes and Martyrs
+The Spanish Inquistion: It's Heroes and Martyrs

 An 1882 Edition.